Start analyzing your mobile or UWP app with App Center and Application Insights

-- Then click Go to run the query.
+- Then select Run to run the query.

-For example, segment your usage by geography by choosing Country or region in the Split by dropdown menu.
+For example, segment your usage by geography by selecting Country or region in the Split by dropdown box.

 In addition to User Flows, Application Insights has several other user behavior analytics tools to answer specific questions:

-- Retention for analyzing how well your app retains users over time.
+- Retention: Analyze how well your app retains users over time.

-- Workbooks for combining visualizations and text into a shareable report.
+- Workbooks: Combine visualizations and text into a shareable report.

-- Cohorts for naming and saving specific groups of users or events so they can be easily referenced from other analytics tools.
+- Cohorts: Name and save specific groups of users or events so they can be easily referenced from other analytics tools.

 Clean up resources

-If you do not want to continue using Application Insights with App Center, turn off export in App Center and delete the Application Insights resource.
-This will prevent you from being charged further by Application Insights for this resource.
+If you don't want to continue using Application Insights with App Center, turn off export in App Center and delete the Application Insights resource.
+This step will prevent you from being charged further by Application Insights for this resource.

 To turn off export in App Center:

-- In App Center, go to Settings and choose Export.
+- In App Center, go to Settings and select Export.

-- Click the Application Insights export you want to delete, then click Delete export at the bottom and confirm.
+- Select the Application Insights export you want to delete.
+Then select Delete export at the bottom and confirm.

 To delete the Application Insights resource:

-- In the left-hand menu of the Azure portal, click Resource groups and then choose the resource group in which your Application Insights resource was created.
+- On the left menu in the Azure portal, select Resource groups.
+Then choose the resource group in which your Application Insights resource was created.

 - Open the Application Insights resource you want to delete.
-Then click Delete in the top menu of the resource and confirm.
-This will permanently delete the copy of the data that was exported to Application Insights.
+Then select Delete on the top menu of the resource and confirm.
+This action permanently deletes the copy of the data that was exported to Application Insights.